ontolex/morph/index.md

 ## Examples

-The property **morph:example** provides a way to link a rule to an example of a class of forms that share a morpological process.
+The property **morph:example** provides a way to link a rule to an example of a class of forms that share a morphological process.
 It is necessary in cases where the way the form is generated is not specified but we still want to represent a morphological transformation.
-This is common case for retrodigitised dictionaries.
+This is a common case for retrodigitised dictionaries.

 <div class="entity">